Zakaria-MOKRAM/GMAO/README.md

 ## Installation

 ### Clone the repository
-To get started, clone the repository using the following command: git clone https://github.com/Zakaria-MOKRAM/GMAO.git After cloning, move to the project directory: cd GMAO
+To get started, clone the repository using the following command:<b>
+git clone https://github.com/Zakaria-MOKRAM/GMAO.git
+After cloning, move to the project directory: cd GMAO